Jersey Silt Sock by Matrax – the Superior Choice for Sediment and Erosion Control

 Jersey Silt Sock by Matrax is constructed of a linear mesh tube containing a composted wood filler that is free of weeds, seeds and contaminates.
 A more cost-efficient alternative to silt fence, silt sock is used on job sites to control sediment and filter pollutants.
 To install, simply lay it down and stake in place.
 Unlike silt fence which requires trenching, silt sock can be used on frozen and uneven ground, in areas with sensitive vegetation and where underground utilities are present.
 Removal is easy, fast and inexpensive — at the end of the job, the sock can be cut open and the filler spread over the site.

 Jersey Silt Sock is made with heavy duty Ultra, a photo degradable/UV stabilized multi-filament polypropylene which is suitable for most applications.
 All filler is locally sourced composted hardwood material.
 Jersey Silt Sock is in compliance with most state and federal agencies, including USEPA, AASHTO, USDA NRCS and US ACE.
 Click here for full product specifications.

-Proper installation and maintenance will enhance the performance of Jersey Silt Sock.
+Proper installation and maintenance will enhance the performance of Matrax Silt Sock.
 Click here to download installation guidelines.

 You can use silt sock to act as an outer barrier to retain sediment on a construction site.
 Silt sock will help to control water flow, filter runoff and promote settling of sediment behind the sock.

-Used in ditches and channels, Jersey Silt Sock can provide protection by slowing stormwater flow.
+Used in ditches and channels, Matrax Silt Sock can provide protection by slowing stormwater flow.
 This will help to reduce erosion and filtering sediment and pollutants out of stormwater.

 Let Us Know How We Can Help You

-Pre-filled and palletize Jersey Silt Sock is available for delivery or pick up from our location in Newfoundland, NJ.
+Pre-filled and palletized Matrax Silt Sock is available for delivery or pick up from our location in Newfoundland, NJ.